malcolmlett/malcolmlett.github.io/A-Theory-of-the-Human-Mind.md

-This page describes my overarching theory.
-Most of the points here are unproven assumptions, based on observations of my own thoughts and influenced from current theories around world.
-For background on how these conclusions were drawn, see [[Background to A Theory of Mind]].
+This page attempts to present a unified theory of how consciousness and high-level thinking function in the human mind, and likely in the mind of other mammals.
+Most of the points here are unproven assumptions, based on observations of my own thoughts and influenced from current scientific theories around world.
+See [[Background to A Theory of Mind]] for more details on how this theory was constructed.

-...work in progress...
+While the theory uses the human mind as the primary example, it is focused on the theoretical fundamental architectures of consciousness, irrespective of whether that is in the form of a human biological consciousness, or some other alien mechanical consciousness.

+### work in progress

 Topics:
 * All of thought is done by sub-conscious processor modules.